-The Company has two (2) Independent Directors in 2022, Directors Aurora S. Lagman and Director Martin S. Villarama, Jr. All the Company's Independent Directors, apart from their fees and shareholdings, have no business or relationship with the Company, which could or could reasonably be perceived to materially interfere with the exercise of their independent judgment in carrying out their responsibilities as directors.
+The Company has two (2) Independent Directors in 2023, Directors Aurora S. Lagman and Director Martin S. Villarama, Jr. All the Company's Independent Directors, apart from their fees and shareholdings, have no business or relationship with the Company, which could or could reasonably be perceived to materially interfere with the exercise of their independent judgment in carrying out their responsibilities as directors.

-The following are the incumbent Independent Directors of the Company, who are also nominated for re-election on May 25, 2023:
+The following are the incumbent Independent Directors of the Company, who are also nominated for re-election on May 30, 2024:

-Nominee for Independent Director (a) Person/Group recommending nomination (b) Relation of (a) and (b)
+Nominee for Independent Director Person/Group recommending nomination Relation of (a) and (b)

+(a) (b)

 Aurora S. Lagman Ramon S. Ang None

 Martin S. Villarama, Jr. Ramon S. Ang None